3. Floating-Point Model Preparation

 - dma_bandwidth: dma bandwidth in gbps.
 Defaults to None to use the default value for the specific hardware.
 This only affect the evaluation result.

-.
+Return the evaluation result as str.
 The IP evaluator gives an estimation of the model running performance.
 It can run

 with either onnx or bie.
 Below is an example usage.